12.8 Bereavement Leave

 MAINE STATE LAW ENFORCEMENT ASSOCIATION

-Each employee covered by this Agreement shall be allowed up to five (5) days leave with pay, for absences resulting from the death of a spouse or significant other, or the death of a child, stepchild, parent or stepparent of either the employee or the employee’s spouse or significant other and up to three (3) days of leave with full pay for absences resulting from the death of other members of the employee's immediate family, as defined below.
+Each employee covered by this Agreement shall be allowed up to forty (40) hours leave with full pay for absences resulting from the death of a spouse or significant other, the death of a child, grandchild, sibling, parent, or stepparent of either the employee or the employee’s spouse or significant other; or the death of a step child, stepsibling, guardian, ward, or grandparent of the employee; or the death of the co-parent of the employee’s minor children.

 “Significant other” means that a relationship exists between two people, neither of whom is married, that is intended to remain indefinitely and where there is joint responsibility for each other’s common welfare, there are significant shared financial obligations, and there is a shared primary residence.
 This relationship must have existed for at least six (6) continuous months before benefits under this Article may be provided.